RSE-Sheffield/RSE-Sheffield.github.io/_posts/2021-01-21-github-container-security.md

 # GitHub Container Registry
 A container registry is a repository (or collection of repositories) of container images.
 Basically, they're places from which we can download container images.

 GitHub launched a container registry service in September 2020, as part of their packages ecosystem.
 Whilst DockerHub is the most common registry for docker images, for this project we wanted to keep our images private.
 Finding that GitHub container registry is free for private packages (up to a point, see below) for GitHub pro accounts (including pro for education, available to university members) whereas DockerHub is not, we elected to go the cheap-skate route.
-(As well as reducing the number of different services used..)
+(As well as reducing the number of different services used.)

 # GitHub Actions for Continuous Integration
 In addition, GitHub has a framework which can be used for continuous integration/development (CI/CD).
 CI is a practice in which code can be continually added to a project, checked, tested and deployed without having to stick to a rigid release procedure.
 In this case, one of the useful qualities of a CI platform is its ability to run processes on a schedule, or in response to changes to the code repository - and run those changes on a cloud instance.